 The only way for an EX JW to get their family and friends back is to go through the 'reinstatement' process.
 They must convince Elders they are sincerely repentant and admit wrong-doing even when they did nothing wrong.
 According to JW.ORG, wrong doing includes challenging the authority of Elders and the Governing Body or simply leaving without stating a reason.

 Former JW's (or apostates) who disagree with the Watchtower are said to be mentally diseased.

 Failure to follow Watchtower rules leads to disfellowshipping.
 Disfellowshipped JW's are shunned by family and friends forever.
 Millions haven't spoken with their families for decades.

 Shunning is particularly harsh for JW's because they are not allowed to have any close friends outside their religion.

 Continued: > False teachings, twisted things, and outright lies.
 How the Watchtower twists the words of Jesus to 'prove' things that are not true at all.
 Matthew 10:34 'I did not come to bring peace, but a sword.'

 1. Can you imagine what it's like when one parent is a JW and the other is not?
 A child goes to the Kingdom Hall of JW's and learns that the parent who is not a JW is mentally diseased and an evil, wicked person controlled by Satan the Devil.

-Some adults are perceptive enough to see that name calling and attacking former JW's who leave their religion is a mind control strategy that hinders JW's from finding out the truth about JW.ORG.
+Some adults are perceptive enough to see that name calling and attacking former JW's who leave their religion is a mind control strategy that creates irrational fear and hinders JW's from finding out the truth about JW.ORG.
 But the brains of children are not fully developed at an early age.
 What they learn at Kingdom Halls can negatively affect their future.